nigelalessan/trendone_customer_behavior_analysis/README.md

   </tr>
   <tr>
     <td valign="top"; colspan="3">
-     •	The highest revenue was recorded in the fall season at $60K, although revenue across all four seasons remained relatively close.
-This indicates stable and consistent customer demand, meaning the business is not heavily dependent on seasonal changes.
-There are no extreme highs or lows, suggesting financial stability and reduced operational risks during potential low seasons.
+     •	The highest revenue was recorded in the <b>fall season</b> at <b>$60K</b>, although revenue across all four seasons remained relatively close.
+This indicates <b>stable and consistent customer demand</b>, meaning the business is not heavily dependent on seasonal changes.
+There are no extreme highs or lows, suggesting <b>financial stability</b> and reduced operational risks during potential low seasons.
     </td>
     <td valign="top"; colspan="3">
-     •	The total number of sales also shows similar stability, with spring slightly leading at 999 transactions, reinforcing the idea that sales performance is balanced throughout the year.
+     •	The total number of sales also shows similar stability, with <b>spring</b> slightly leading at <b>999 transactions</b>, reinforcing the idea that sales performance is <b>balanced throughout the year</b>.
     </td>
   </tr>
     <tr>